The Romanian Traditional Carpets, Wall Hangings and Kilims from Oltenia

 The slitweave and curved weft are some of the weaving techniques employed.
 The slit refers to the gap left between two blocks of color.

 Scoarţe are some long and narrow wool carpets used for wall hangings, often displayed in the clean room (guest room, camera bună, casea mare).
 The clean room is unused during the year, except for holidays, at Christmas and Easter, when guests are invited for dinner , or during ceremonial rites, such as baptism,marriage, funerals.
 A number of common motifs and designs found in Oltenia scoarţe are vegetal (phytomorphic), as well as geometric motifs and gemotrized avimorphic (birds) zoomorphic (animals) and anthropomorphic (human) shapes.
-Most common motifs include stylized leafs, fir branches, tulips, the tree of life as a symbol of regeneration.
+Most common motifs include stylized leafs, fir branches, tulips, trees.

 If you liked this article, don’t forget to share it.